fleek-network/fleek-network-docs/docs/node/testnet-onboarding.md

 import InfoNetworkParticipation from '../../guides/partials/_info_network_participation.mdx';

 :::warning
 The following documentation is for onboarding Node Operators into the Testnet.
-The Testnet Phase {3}, launched Jan.
-31st, has all nodes operated by the Fleek Foundation.
-Thus, not open to general public and you will not have the ability to install and run a node in this Phase {3}.
-If you'd like to participate, visit the [blog posts](https://blog.fleek.network/) for details about the next **Testnet Phase**.
+The Testnet Phase {3} which launched in Jan.
+31st, have all nodes operated by the Fleek Foundation.
+Thus, is not open to the general public and you will not have the ability to run a node in this Phase.
+If you'd like to **participate**, visit the [blog posts](https://blog.fleek.network/) for details about the next **Testnet Phase**.
 :::

 ## Testnet Phase: